 - "If you were shrunk to the size of a pencil and put in a blender, how would you get out?”

-What they’re really asking: How creative are you when it comes to problem solving?
-Have you got an eye for important details?
+What they’re really asking: How creative are you when it comes to problem-solving?
+Do you have an eye for important details?
 How do you improvise under pressure?

-They’re all challenges: challenges to normal interview structure, challenges to your ability to think on your feet and logical challenges which reveal your thought process.
-So most importantly, don’t see a curveball question as an attempt to trip you up: see it as an opportunity to show that you relish a challenge.
+They’re all challenges: challenges to normal interview structure, challenges to your ability to think on your feet, and logical challenges that reveal your thought process.
+Most importantly, don’t see a curveball question as an attempt to trip you up: see it as an opportunity to show that you relish a challenge.